jurdendurden/battletech/README.md

 1. Enter a character name
 2. Set your Gunnery skill (0 = best, 8 = worst)
 3. Set your Piloting skill (0 = best, 8 = worst)
+4. Set your Guts skill (0 = best, 8 = worst)
+5. Set your Tactics skill (0 = best, 8 = worst)
+6. Choose your starting mech from three options:
+   - **Locust LCT-1V**: Fast 20-ton scout with machine guns and medium laser
+   - **Wasp WSP-1A**: Jump-capable 20-ton light mech with medium laser
+   - **Stinger STG-3R**: Versatile 20-ton light mech with medium laser and SRM-2
-4. Click "Create Character" or "Load Character" for existing characters
+7. Click "Create Character" or "Load Character" for existing characters

 ### Gameplay
 - **Movement**: Click on hexes on the map to move your character
 - **Encounters**: Random encounters occur based on terrain type
 - **Combat**: Choose to "Engage" or "Flee" when encounters appear
+- **Missions**: Accept or decline missions from the mission board
 - **Shopping**: Use the "Mech Shop" to purchase BattleMechs with earned credits
 - **Progression**: Gain experience and credits to improve your character